AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson4.md

 [how to use webhook](https://www.adobe.io/apis/experienceplatform/events/docs.html#!adobedocs/adobeio-events/master/intro/webhook_docs_intro.md)

 ### Let's test it, and fire events
-With that,once you fire the event (in our codelab case, click the like button) you should see them appearing in above three options:
+With that,once you fire the event (in our codelab case, click the invoke button) you should see them appearing in above three options:
 - Through Adobe I/O Journaling API
 - Get slack message - through slack runtime action webhook
 - Through webhook URL